NBISweden/data-submission-documentation/ENA/SOP/assembly-submission.md

 * If you don't get an email within reasonable time, login to the account and check the status in `Data Analyses > Analysis Processing Report`.
 This shows the processing status of archived analysis files, and you can see if it is *active*, *completed*, or *failed*.
 Nothe though that even if a processing has failed, the system will retry failed analyses so errors may resolve themselves.
 If it doesn't within a couple of weeks, you might need to contact ENA support and ask them to try to identify why processing keeps failing.

 ## Update assembly
-* Some of the metadata, i.e. the information found in the manifest, can be updated in the ENA portal by editing the XML file
+* Some of the metadata, i.e. the information found in the manifest, can be updated in the ENA portal by manually editing the XML file
-* If the assembly itself needs another version to be submitted, here's the steps:
+* If the assembly itself needs another version to be submitted, here are the steps:
     * Copy the manifest to a new file indicating that it is an updated version
     * Add a `.2` to the `NAME`
     * Change the file name in `FLATFILE` and update any other field values that has changed